ThePrez/ServiceCommander-IBMi/README.md

 - A global directory (/QOpenSys/etc/sc/services)
 - A user-specific directory($HOME/.sc/services)
 - If defined, whatever the value of the `services.dir` system property is.
-The file name must be in the format of `service_name.yaml`, where "service_name" is the name of the service as to be used with this tool's CLI.
-The service name must consist of only lowercase letters and underscores.
+The file name must be in the format of `service_name.yaml`, where "service_name" is the "simple name" of the service as to be used with this tool's CLI.
+The service name must consist of only lowercase letters, hyphens, and underscores.

 Usage of the command is summarized as:
 ```